 Exit Survey and Interview with Leadership

 It is an expectation that students will complete on online exit survey as part of College program evaluation process.
-Students will be given an opportunity to participate in a Focus Group discussion with the Assistant or Associate Dean for Undergraduate Nursing prior to graduation.
+Students will be given an opportunity to participate in a Focus Group discussion with the Assistant Dean for Undergraduate Nursing prior to graduation.
 The feedback from graduating students is important for quality improvement in the undergraduate programs.
 Information gathered through these exit processes will be reviewed and reported in aggregate.
 No individual student comments or information will be reported.

 All graduating seniors will be required to follow the designated process for having a professional photo taken for the Composite photograph prior to the conclusion of Semester 5 coursework.
-Specific details are available from Nursing Student Services (NSS) at each site.
+Specific details are available from Nursing Student Services at each site.

 Requesting a Reference or Recommendation

 The student may contact the faculty member or adviser of choice for the recommendation.
 Providing additional background information such as the student’s community/college activities and professional or leadership positions held or scholarships awarded is beneficial.
 Prior employment should also be included.
 Allow adequate time for the faculty member/adviser to write the recommendation before the stated deadlines.

 There are two steps students must take to become licensed as a registered nurse.
 Nursing Student Services can guide students to 1) register for the NCLEX (National Council Licensing Exam) through Pearson Vue and 2) help students obtain and complete information for State Board Licensure in the state in which the student plans to practice.
 Nursing Student Services can also provide general information about licensure issues and state compacts.

 Licensure and application processes differ by state so it is important to check the state board of nursing website for the state in which the student plans to obtain a license.
 It is important to begin this process early in the 5th semester as some require a background check, drug screen or other documentation that take time to complete.